itflow-org/itflow/README.md

 ## Support & Contributions

 ### Forum
-For assistance using ITFlow, general discussions, and feature requests please use the community <a href="https://forum.itflow.org">forum</a>.
+For assistance using ITFlow, feature requests, and general ideas/discussions please use the community <a href="https://forum.itflow.org">forum</a>.
 For bugs, please raise an [issue](https://github.com/johnnyq/itflow/issues).

 ### Contributing